-With so many new experiences, new friends and new smells in an unfamiliar place, your dog is likely tired when they return home, and will therefore sleep quite a lot for one or two days.
+With so many new experiences, new friends, and new smells in an unfamiliar place, your dog is likely tired when they return home, and will therefore sleep quite a lot for one or two days.

 Abnormal Dog Behavior After Boarding

 Dogs are rarely traumatized as a result of spending time at a boarding facility.
-If proper preparations are made and research is done before choosing a boarding facility, nothing bad should happen to your dog during their stay.
+If proper preparations are made and research is done before choosing a boarding facility, nothing bad should happen to your dog during its stay.

 Changes in behavior or abnormal behavior can indicate mental trauma.
-If you notice your dog seems to be depressed or scared, is having accidents or is shaking after returning home, book an appointment with the vet to eliminate a potential medical cause.
+If you notice your dog seems to be depressed or scared, is having accidents, or is shaking after returning home, book an appointment with the vet to eliminate a potential medical cause.

 Help Your Pet With Stress Relief After Boarding

 Allow your dog a few days to get used to being home again and to get back to his usual routine and behaviors after staying at a boarding facility.
-If you notices changes in behavior that are dramatic and do not seem to resolve, book an appointment with your veterinarian, who may be able to suggest advice to help.
+If you notice changes in behavior that are dramatic and do not seem to resolve, book an appointment with your veterinarian, who may be able to suggest advice to help.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.